 Scaffolding, like other temporary structures used in construction, is safe when used appropriately.
 The best method of preventing deaths from scaffolding accidents is for employers and construction site managers to encourage safety at all times, enforce scaffolding training, and conduct regular inspections to ensure scaffolds remain safe and reliable.

 How High Can Scaffold Structures Go?

 There are many different types of scaffolding systems used in modern construction, and some of them can extend very high off the ground.
 OSHA upholds clear guidelines for the different types of scaffolding, their appropriate uses, and their maximum safe heights.
 It is always best to refrain from pushing the height limit to its maximum whenever possible.

-How Can an Accident on Scaffolding be Prevented?
+How Can an Accident or Injury on Scaffolding be Prevented?